lromerio/TangibleGame/README.md

 - A webcam

 ## How to run
-In the `application` folder you find the linux and the windows versions of the game compiled as Java applications.
+In the `application` folder you find the linux and the windows standalone applications.

 Alternatively, you can install [Processing](https://processing.org/) and the [Papaya](http://adilapapaya.com/papayastatistics/) library in order to launch the game directly from processing.